demeralde/vision-quest/README.md

 4.  **Add your avatar.**

     Add a headshot of yourself to `src/images/avatar.jpg`.
-It will add this photo to the top of the vision board, above your name you configured in `.env`.
+It will add this photo to the top of the vision board.

 5.  **Start the development server.**